Vishnupriya2208/Bootcamp/day3/README.md

  **Task 3: Happiness Score Chart Using Python**

  📌 **Overview**
-This project visualizes the **Happiness Score Over the Years** using a **Line Chart** in Python.
+This task visualizes the **Happiness Score Over the Years** using a **Line Chart** in Python.
 The chart helps analyze **happiness trends** across different years and understand the factors influencing well-being globally.

 ---